maximkatut/maximkatut/README.md

 <h3> 👨🏻‍💻 About Me </h3>

 Hi! 🙋‍♂️ My name is Max Baravy.
 I'm from Belarus 🇧🇾 Currently living in the United States 🇺🇸.
-I am front end developer with a strong passion of ReactJS framework.
+I am front end developer with a strong passion of ReactJS.
 Each day I learn something new and create web products using best practices and modern techhologies.

 <h3>🛠 Tech Stack</h3>